 I spend a lot of time in the kitchen creating new dishes and experimenting and making recipes.
 This results in many trips to the grocery store, cooking and baking lots of food, and making many messes in the kitchen.
 To stay organized and to ensure cooking success, these are the 10 top things I do and a few of the secrets to my success:

-1. Keep a binder, organized by topic (Appetizers, Salads, Mains, etc.), of recipes you want to make.
+1. Consider keeping a binder, organized by topic (Appetizers, Salads, Mains, etc.), of recipes you want to make.
 Make notes on any changes you want to consider directly on the copy of the printed recipe.
+Or, alternatively, keep your notes in an electronic file.
+I use my “Notes” app that came with my Apple laptop and find it to be a great place to post notes, as well as links, to recipes I want to try at a future date.
+It is also a helpful tool to plan and manage projects.

 2. Type and save recipes you wish to create in a recipe program.
 I like Paprika Recipe Manager https://www.paprikaapp.com/.
-These types of app programs allow you to easily access the recipe details, change it, scale it, photograph the dish, keep notes about it, print it, and create a quick menu and detailed grocery list.
+These types of app programs allow you to easily access the recipe details, change it, scale it, photograph the dish, keep notes about it, print it, and create a quick menu as well as a detailed grocery list.

 3. When shopping for groceries, arrange the list by department.
 The app described above does this effortlessly.
 Even if you have to do this by hand, this step ensures you will get your shopping completed as efficiently and as quickly as possible.